ericcornelissen/svgo-action/docs/options.md

 ### Examples

-To change the SVGO options file:
+To use a SVGO options file with a non-standard name:

 ```yaml
 # .github/workflows/optimize.yml